Samsung QLED TVs 2018: a complete guide to every new Samsung 4K TV. We run through everything you need to know before you buy one.

 What do those numbers mean?
 Firstly, Samsung is sticking to its ‘Q’ labelling system, but adding an ‘N’ to separate the 2018 range from the 2017 range.

 Last year, the Samsung QLED models were limited to the 9, 8 and 7 Series TVs.
 Now there’s also a 6 Series QLED.
 That means models further down the range benefit from the lovely colours.
 There are more screen size options, which is great for those tight on space or with more sizeable homes.

 Samsung Q9FN – 55, 65, 75 and 88 inches

 - Samsung QE75Q9FN – £4699

 - Samsung QE88Q9FN

-In addition, Samsung is using software to help.
-The TV will run an anti-blooming algorithm, which identifies bright areas and dims their boundaries to avoid halo effects.
+In addition, the TV will run an anti-blooming algorithm, which identifies bright areas and dims their boundaries to avoid halo effects.

 It works.
 The combined efforts of these black-improving measures are hugely effective.
-I viewed the new panel next to a 2017 LG OLED, and alongside the Sony ZD9 from 2016 (widely regarded as the best FALD still being sold).
+I viewed the new panel next to a 2017 LG OLED, and alongside the Sony ZD9 from 2016.
 The Samsung panel demonstrated noticeably better lighting localisation than the Sony, with less blooming.

 Against the OLED?
 I struggled to notice a difference from a ‘normal’ position, sat down a few metres away.
 It was only when I walked closer to the TV that I saw some very slight blooming on the LCD.
 Due to the structure of LED LCD TVs, it’s unlikely that they’ll ever match the look of emissive tech such as OLED.
 But that doesn’t mean the improvements aren’t significant.